idaholab/TMAP8/doc/content/getting_started/using_tmap8.md

 As TMAP8 is developed and more capabilities are added, the tests directory will continue to grow.
 If you feel that you have added important new functionality, please create a test for it, such that any future changes will not break that capability.

+## Contributing to TMAP8

+!style halign=left
+As TMAP8 is developed and more capabilities are added, the tests directory will continue to grow.
+If you feel that you have added important new functionality, please create a test or example for it, such that any future changes will not break that capability.
+See the [contribution guide](getting_started/contributing.md) for detailed instructions on how to contribute to TMAP8.